jneug/typst-finite/util.typ

 //  Vectors
 // =================================

-/// Set the length of a vactor.
+/// Set the length of a vector.
 #let vector-set-len(v, len) = if vector.len(v) == 0 {
   return v
 } else {